Notice of Pre-AIA or AIA Status

 generate a notification indicative of the breathing pattern being abnormal ([0050]: the stationary terminal device SP…further serves as a user interface (UI) of the subject observation system MSa by inputting the predetermined instruction or data to be given to the administration server SV or the mobile terminal device TA, displaying the abnormality of the subject Ob).

-Tsuji does not teach that the sensor signal is processed and based on which a stroke event is detected, and the notification is in regard to the indication of the stroke event.
+Tsuji does not teach that the irregularity in the beathing pattern is indicative of the stroke event, and the notification is in regard to the indication of the stroke event.

 However, in an analogous chest motion based breathing pattern analysis field of endeavor, Panteleon teaches

-processing circuitry configured to: receive the sensor signal, detect, based on the sensor signal, a stroke event ([0004]: disordered breathing describes a variety of observable respiration patterns that deviate from abnormal respiration.
+the irregularity in the beathing pattern is indicative of the stroke event, and the notification is in regard to the indication of the stroke event ([0004]: disordered breathing describes a variety of observable respiration patterns that deviate from abnormal respiration.
 For example, Cheyne-Stokes respiration (CSR) is clinically observed and declared when a patient has bouts of “rapid” and/or “deep” breathing followed by reductions in breathing or apnea-hypopnea.
-This abnormal pattern of breathing can be seen in patients with strokes) – a stroke event is interpreted, as indicated in the Examiner’s Notes, as an event that is indicative of a stroke such as an abnormal respiration or an abnormal pattern that may be indicative of a stroke, and
+This abnormal pattern of breathing can be seen in patients with strokes) – a stroke event is interpreted, as indicated in the Examiner’s Notes, as an event that is indicative of a stroke such as an abnormal respiration or an abnormal pattern that may be indicative of a stroke.
+The rapid and/or deep breathing followed by reductions in breathing is considered the “irregularity in the breathing pattern” as claimed, and

 generate a notification indicative of the abnormal event ([0006]: computing device configured with the applications, and computer-implemented methods to provide user interfaces on the mobile computing devices to aid user monitoring of a disordered breathing treatment…The method includes providing, by the application running the user computing device ,a diagnostic report and monitoring screen fo the GUI on the display device…one or more graphical illustrations of respiratory sensing data for the selected patient, one or more graphical illustrations of synchronized respiratory activity data for the selected patient, and graphical representations of periodic breathing data for the patient.
 In some embodiments, breathing data for the patient can include data from measured signals representing patient snore sounds, patient chest movement, patient O2/desaturation, and so forth).